murphymv/dissCqN/README.md

 ## Examples

-See here for a demonstration:
+See the folllowing vignette for a demonstration:

 -   [Calculating multiple and pairwise assemblage dissimilarity for tree species in a tropical